EFCC Arrests 22 Suspected Internet Fraudsters in Asaba

 Kingsley Nwezeh in Abuja

-The Economic and Financial Crimes Commission (EFCC) said yesterday that operatives of its Port Harcourt Zonal Command arrested 22 suspected internet fraudsters in an early morning sting operation in Asaba, the Delta State capital.
+The Economic and Financial Crimes Commission (EFCC) said yesterday that operatives of the Port Harcourt Zonal Command of the Economic and Financial Crimes Commission, (EFCC), arrested 22 suspected internet fraudsters in an early morning sting operation in Asaba, Delta State capital.

 A statement by the commission said the suspects were arrested at different locations in the Asaba metropolis based on verified intelligence on their suspicious internet-related criminal activities.